Bang · Breach · Clear

 Annual · Unit Level

-• Squad-level demolitions competition
+• Squad-level demolitions lanes

-• Timed breach and assault lanes
+• Timed breach and assault events

 • Technical knowledge evaluations